 The hospital and the chapel were founded at the Oder Gate, in the north-west part of the town, near the river and walls within which it were located.
 The hospital buildings were located on the west side of the chapel, while to the south there could be a small courtyard.
 The hospital had dimensions of about 54 x 7 meters and about 5 rooms and four chambers (that was the number before the fire of 1739, it is not known whether a similar layout functioned in the Middle Ages).

 The chapel was founded on a rectangular plan with a presbytery three sides ended on the east side.
+It was located in the northern part of the hospital complex, right next to the road leading to the town gate.
 The building was reinforced with buttresses and covered with a gable roof, bent over the presbytery.
-The entrance was placed in the west facade, while the interior was originally lit by pointed windows.
-The nave and presbytery were crowned with a cross-rib vault based on modestly moulded corbels, and the basement located below was covered with a barrel vault.
+The entrance was placed in the west facade, under the triangular gable, while the interior was originally lit by pointed windows, set between evenly spaced buttresses.

 Popłonyk U., Opole, Warszawa 1970.